saumya-singh-14/preventing_double_spending_attack/README.md

 # preventing_double_spending_attack
-In this project, to overcome the issues in the existing transaction system, network observers are used that can track
+In this project, to overcome the issues in the existing transaction system, network observers are used that can track anomalous transactions performed without authorization.
+Additionally, to notify the sender and receiver about the unauthorized transaction, a peer alert system is designed such that the message is passed from the fraudulent node to the sender and receiver nodes.
+We used a hybrid consensus mechanism that combines proof-of-work and proof-of-stake protocols to avoid double spending attacks.